microsoft/tilecode/helloworld.md

 ![hello_motion_simple](pics/helloMotionSimple.png)

-After dismissing the command menu, select the play button as shown below:
+After dismissing the command menu, the rule is finished, as shown below.

 ![hello_play](pics/helloPlay.PNG)

+You can read the rule as:
+- **when** the user presses the right-dpad button
+- **and** there is a player sprite on the tile map
+- **do** send the player sprite a move-right command

-This will allow you to see the effect of the rule you just created - you can move the player sprite anywhere on the board (for the player sprite, TileCode will automatically generalize the rule to all four directions).
+If you select the play button you can see the effect of the rule you just created - you can move the player sprite anywhere on the board (for the player sprite, TileCode will automatically generalize the rule to all four directions).

 ## Step 4: React to the board